-- Terminology Extraction: A list of domain multi-word expressions (MWE hereafter) is extracted from a set of documents that are judged representative of a given domain.
-MWEs are extracted using natural language processing and statistical techniques.
-Contrastive corpora and glossaries in different domains are used to prune terminology that is not domain-specific.
-Domain MWEs are selected also on the basis of an entropy-based measure that simulates specialist consensus on concepts choice: in words, the probability distribution of a "good" domain MWE must be uniform across the individual documents of the domain corpus. - 2) Semantic interpretation of MWEs: Semantic interpretation is based on a principle, compositional interpretation, and on a novel algorithm, called structural semantic interconnections (SSI).
-Compositional interpretation signifies that the meaning of a multi-word expression (MWE) can be derived compositionally from its components3, e.g. the meaning of business plan is derived first, by associating the appropriate concept identifier, with reference to the initial top ontology, to the component terms (i.e. sense #2 of business and sense #1 of plan in WordNet), and then, by identifying the semantic relations holding among the involved concepts (e.g.
+- 1) Terminology Extraction: A list of domain terms is extracted from a set of documents that are judged representative of a given domain.
+Terms are extracted using natural language processing and statistical techniques.
+Contrastive corpora and glossaries in different domains are used to prune terminology which is not domain-specific.
+Domain terms are selected also on the basis of an entropy-based measure that simulates specialist consensus on concepts choice: in words, the probability distribution of a good domain term must be uniform across the individual documents of the domain corpus. - 2)Semantic interpretation of terms: Semantic interpretation is based on a principle, compositional interpretation, and on a novel algorithm, called structural semantic interconnections (SSI).
+Compositional interpretation signifies that the meaning of a complex term can be derived compositionally from its components5, e.g. the meaning of business plan is derived first, by associating the appropriate concept identifier, with reference to the initial top ontology, to the component terms (i.e. sense #2 of business and sense #1 of plan in WordNet), and then, by identifying the semantic relations holding among the involved concepts (e.g. plan#1 topic business#2). - 3) Extending and trimming the initial ontology: Once the terms have been semantically interpreted, they are organized in sub-trees, and appended under the appropriate node of the initial ontology, e.g. business plan#1 kind of plan#1.

-$plan#1 \xrightarrow{topic} business#2$).

-Extending and trimming the initial ontology: Once the terms have been semantically interpreted, they are organized in sub-trees, and appended under the appropriate node of the initial ontology, e.g. business plan#1_kind_of plan#1.